Prison of peoples: Marquis Adolphe de Custine

-One of the first uses of the phrase is that of Marquis Adolphe de Custine and his book and his book Russia in 1939 published in 1943. de Custine writes that:
+One of the first allusion to the concept is in Marquis Adolphe de Custine's book Russia in 1839 published in 1843. de Custine writes that:

-"Cet empire, tout immense qu'il est, n'est qu'une prison dont l'empereur tient la clef (…) Plus d'hésitation, plus d'incertitude; pour moi l'Empereur Nicolas est enfin jugé...
-C'est un homme de caractère et de volonté, il en faut pour se constituer le geôlier d'un tiers du globe mais il manque de magnanimité."

-"This empire, immense as it is, is nothing but a prison of which the emperor holds the key (…) No more hesitation, no more uncertainty; for me Emperor Nicholas is finally judged...
-He is a man of character and will, it takes that to become the jailer of a third of the globe but he lacks magnanimity."

 The metaphor de Custine uses is indirect here, he states that Russia is a prison, and that the Tsar is a jailer of a third of the globe, but not that Russia is a prison of peoples.In an English addition to his book published in the same year called The Empire of the Czar; or, observations on the social, political, and religious state and prospects of Russia, however, he uses a similar phrase:

-“Like the bones of certain gigantic animals, the Krem-lin proves to us the history of a world of which we might doubt until after seeing the remains.
-In this prodigious creation strength takes the place of beauty, caprice of elegance: it is like the dream of a tyrant, fearful but full of power; it has something about it that disowns the age; means of defence which are adapted to a system of war that exists no longer; an architec-ture that has no connexion with the wants of modern civilisation a heritage of the fabulous ages, a gaol, a palace, a sanctuary, a bulwark against the nation's foes, a bastile against the nation, a prop of tyrants, a prison of people, such is the Kremlin.”
+Like the bones of certain gigantic animals, the Kremlin proves to us the history of a world of which we might doubt until after seeing the remains.
+In this prodigious creation strength takes the place of beauty, caprice of elegance: it is like the dream of a tyrant, fearful but full of power; it has something about it that disowns the age; means of defence which are adapted to a system of war that exists no longer; an architecture that has no connexion with the wants of modern civilisation a heritage of the fabulous ages, a gaol, a palace, a sanctuary, a bulwark against the nation's foes, a bastile against the nation, a prop of tyrants, a prison of people, such is the Kremlin.

 Dushenko argues that the phrase "prison of people" (singular) applies in a general sense to the population of the Empire, and more specifically to the Polish people, the only people that de Custines sees as more enlightened than the Russians.
 As de Custines elaborates:

-"The power over nations more savage and enslaved than itself belongs to Russia by right; this power is its lot, it, forgive me this expression, is inscribed in the book of its future; as for Russia's influence on more enlightened nations, it is very questionable."
+The power over nations more savage and enslaved than itself belongs to Russia by right; this power is its lot, it, forgive me this expression, is inscribed in the book of its future; as for Russia's influence on more enlightened nations, it is very questionable.